NativeCommunicationsLyon/AnalyticsTrackerBundle/README.md

         trackers:
             tracker_a:
                 type:       piwik
+                params:
                     url:        'http://demo.piwik.org' # url of the piwik application
                     site_id:    123                     # id of the site to track
             tracker_b:
                 type:       google_analytics
+                params:
                     account:    GA-XXXXXXXX             # the GA account
             tracker_c:
                 type:       jirafe
+                params:
                     site_id:    123                     # id of the site to track